 While, of course, we want our children to be motivated on their own to practice, practice is a habit that can take a lot of time to establish!
 We recommend a star chart system (small stickers on a chart for each practice session) and then let your child have something special (ice cream with you? a little toy?) once the chart has a certain amount of stickers.
 The best reward system is one with frequent enough rewards to keep your child in the game, but intermittent enough that they stay on their toes always guessing when they'll get a reward next!
 Star charts don't work for all families, but give it a try and see if it works for you!

 What should my child practice?

-You are welcome to ask your child's teacher should be leaving practice instructions in the Blue Balloon lesson notebook each week.
+You are welcome to ask your child's teacher to leave practice instructions in the Blue Balloon lesson notebook each week.
 If you feel your child needs more than what's there, please let us know!
 Running through a couple songs is a great way to start (or even one song a couple of times).
 5 minutes of practicing is better than nothing and 5 minutes 5 times a week adds up!
 Feel free to start with 5 minutes and work up to 10-15 minutes and eventually (in time) 20-30 min.
 Having a parent or sitter sit with your child for the full practice session can help in many cases, especially for those under 8 years old.
 It can be challenging to stay organized and make the most of practice time.
 Your child may need your help and that's okay!
 Playing the Blue Balloon game together (for kids under 8 or so) can be great for practicing.
 When it’s your turn, have your child be the teacher who shows you what to do.
 There is no better way to learn than by teaching :)